tresoneur/SpotifyService/README.md

     // If you include the argument, the Authorization Code workflow will be used.
     // (Use https!)
-    // If no URI is passed, the Implicit Grant worflow will be used instead. services.AddSpotify("<your auth server's uri>");    // <--
+    // If no URI is passed, the Implicit Grant workflow will be used instead. services.AddSpotify("<your auth server's uri>");    // <--

     var host = builder.Build();